HooplaHoorah/prism-room-kiroween/README.md

 This is a **Skeleton Crew** starter meant to be cloned into future rooms without rewriting the core loop.

+### Optional: local Kiro hook demo

+If you want to show the **“hook fires on save”** moment:

+1. Open **Kiro → Agent Hooks → Create hook**.
+2. Open `docs/examples/log-on-save.kiro.hook` and copy its contents.
+3. Paste that text into Kiro’s “Create an agent hook” box and generate the hook.
+4. Save any file in the repo (for example `script.js`) and open `hooks-log.txt` to see the timestamped log line.

+Runtime hooks live locally in `.kiro/hooks/` and are **gitignored** (`.kiro/hooks/*.kiro.hook`).
+The example hook file in `docs/examples/` is committed so teammates and judges can easily recreate the demo.

 ---

 ## Contributing / Dev